PoCInnovation/Workshops/software/29.Flask/SETUP.md

 ## MySQL

-> If you already have MariaDB the commands below should also work, you don't need to install MySQL :wink:
+> If you already have MariaDB the commands below should also work, you don't need to install MySQL 😉

 Ubuntu: [Installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04)
 Fedora: [Installation guide](https://www.tecmint.com/install-mysql-fedora-linux/)